youwen5/web/routes/writing/+a-journey-through-the-chinese-rail-network.typ

 A few stops and a transfer later, I arrived at Huangxing Square station.
 As promised, the entire journey was done entirely via rail and without ever leaving a metro or high-speed rail station.

+#webimg(
+  getResource("huangxing-square-arrived.jpg"),
+  "huangxing square",
+  caption: "Huangxing Square, a large shopping center in Changsha.
+The subway exit is located conveniently in the middle of the square (bottom middle of the image.)", )

+#webimg(
+  getResource("huangxing-square-enjoying-coffee.jpg"),
+  "picture of coffee with huangxing square as backdrop",
+  caption: "Relaxing after the journey.",
+)

 The final cost, not including food, was RMB\$530 (520元 for HSR ticket, 10元 for metro), and took 6 hours.
 The same journey by car would’ve taken 11 hours and
 4 minutes, as well as an aggregate toll of RMB\$501.
 Note that highways in China are not free to use and collect tolls (a decision I entirely support---why subsidize drivers?).
 This is also not including gas and other fees associated with owning a car.

+#webimg(
+  getResource("route-by-driving.jpg"),
+  "apple maps route by driving",
+  caption: "The same route by driving.",
+)

 In the end, we trekked a journey equivalent to SF to LA, entirely via public transit, in surprising comfort, and faster than driving.
 The success of the Chinese rail system is a definitive refutation of the argument that the US is too big for rail.
-In the most powerful and wealthy nation in the history of the world---with the political will necessary---we could have a rail system envied by the world once again.